🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 Do you remember that?

-Today, my friends, we are all Georgians.
+John McCain, today, my friends, we're all Georgians.

 So Barack Obama saw what they now say is, you know, this evil, this callousness.

-Then it didn't happen on someone's watch, and then it happened again on his VP's watch.
+And then it happened again on his VP's watch.

 So this excuse that, well, they didn't really see it coming.

-He was campaigning for the presidency.
+He was campaigning for the presidency when the Georgian conflict took place.

-I remember where I was sitting when I heard John McCain say, Today we are all Georgians.
+I remember where I was sitting when I heard John McCain say, today we are all Georgians.

-So a bonus here, by the way.
+So, a bonus here, by the way.

 Here's my prediction.

-You're going to see the left as they accept the reality that this has been an incredible, a raging success.
+You are going to see the left as they accept the reality that this has been an incredible, a raging success.

-They're not going to admit that they said the negotiations shouldn't take place, the phone call should never have happened, and Donald Trump will not assist in any type of international agreement.
+They're not going to admit that they said the negotiations shouldn't take place, the phone call should have never happened, and Donald Trump will not assist in any type of international agreement.

 They won't acknowledge that.

-Because yesterday, Harry Enton, who's a real person, apparently dropped some breaking news.
+There will never be accountability because yesterday, Harry Enton, who's a real person, apparently, dropped some breaking news.

-Breaking news, by the way, fresh, hot off the press.
+Breaking news, by the way.

-By that, I mean a week old extra extra, read all about it.
+By that, I mean a week old.

 Regarding Ukrainians' opinions on the war.